yodertv/DynamicTree/README.md

 Credit to Roger T. Stevens "Fractal Programming in C", 1989 M&T Books, Redwood City, CA.

-Dynamic Tree draws and clears a fractal based tree as configured by 8 variables that can be input using sliders.
+[DynamicTree](http://yodertv.github.io/) draws and clears a fractal based tree on a canvas as configured by 8 variables that can be input using sliders.

 Uses angularjs and ng-slider.

 ##New in release 1.3
 - Added title